-You get to your hotel, apartment or hostel.
-You are exhausted.
+You get to your hotel, apartment or hostel and you are exhausted.
 You unpack your bag (if you’re that good) and all you want to do is dive into bed for a nap.

 But instead, you should do the following things.
-I find they really help.
+I find they help.

-Drink heaps of water.
-Even though may have stayed as hydrated as possible during travel you still could be suffering from dehydration.
+Drink more water.
+Even though you may have stayed as hydrated as possible during travel, you still could be suffering from dehydration.
 Drink as much water as you can.
 This will help with headaches too.

-Now don’t gag, but I use Baking Soda and Peppermint Oil to brush my teeth.
-The Peppermint Oil is also an excellent oil to wake you up.
-And it’s cooling.
-So a dab on the temples is great if I am feeling exhausted.
+Dap on some Peppermint Oil.
+It is an excellent oil to wake you up.
+And it’s cooling, so a dab on the temples is excellent if I am feeling exhausted.

 Don’t be tempted to stay in your room to have a small “rest”.
 It’s pretty much a sure thing that rest will turn into a big sleep.
 Best to stay awake until night time at least.

 I know it’s not always possible to check in to your hotel if you are early.
-I always carry a spare set of clothes in my hand luggage (you can read Packing Lightly here and see what I pack).
+I always carry a spare set of clothes in my hand luggage.
 You can at least drop your bags at the hotel, change and wash up as best you can, and then head out for a walk.